TreesAreOP/android-swipe-actions/README.md

 You can use alternating Background colors if you want to.
 To set up the RecyclerView use the SwipeActionSetupHelper as shown above.

-Your used adapter needs to implement the SwipeActionAdapter interface and provide the given Methods.
+Your used adapter needs to implement the SwipeActionAdapter interface and provide the given methods.
 An example implementation can be found in the sample app.
 It's important to note that the add and remove methods need to implement the corresponding notify methods of the adapter.

 ## <a name=customAction></a>Custom Actions
-Android Swipe Actions allows you to implement your own Swipe Actions.
+Android Swipe Actions allows you to implement your own SwipeActions.
 Your not limited in what you can do!
 To get started you need to extend the SwipeAction abstract class.
 See the sample for an example implementation.
-The performAction Method will be called when a swipe is registered.
+The performAction method will be called when a swipe is registered.
 ```kotlin
 abstract fun performAction(swipedHolder: RecyclerView.ViewHolder, swipeDirection: Int)
 ```
 Information of the swiped item can be retrieved from the ViewHolder.
 Originally the adapter position was used for the method call.
-This was not accurate because items could change positions.
+This was not accurate because items could change their position in the adapter.
 To prevent index errors the ViewHolder of the given item is used.
 This provides the benefit of accurate indices since the adapterPosition of the ViewHolder is updated.
 However there is also the possibility of the ViewHolder being recycled or other magic happening internally.
-To be save you could make sure that the adapterPosition makes sense (e.g. not -1 and not higher than the adapter size).
+To be save you could check if the adapterPosition makes sense (e.g. not -1 and not higher than the adapter size).
 </br></br>
 And thats all there is to it!
 Have fun adding those actions to your RecyclerViews!